-In 1890, the 1866 treaty lands plus No Man’s Land (nowadays known as the Oklahoma Panhandle) were joined into the Oklahoma Territory.
+In 1890, the 1866 treaty lands plus (then known rather romantically as No Man’s Land) were joined into the Oklahoma Territory.
 The eastern part of present-day Oklahoma remained Indian Territory.
-In a convention at Eufaula in 1902, representatives of the Five Civilized Tribes started a drive towards statehood for the Indian Territory.
-The name for their proposed state was Sequoyah, a prominent Cherokee – in fact, the man who devised the Cherokee alphabet.
+In a convention at Eufaula in 1902, representatives of the so-called Five Civilized Tribes started a drive towards statehood for the Indian Territory.
+The name for their proposed state was Sequoyah, after the prominent Cherokee leader who devised the Cherokee alphabet.

 In 1903, the delegates met again to organise a constitutional convention.
 This convention met at Muskogee in 1905, presided over by General Pleasant Porter, Principal Chief of the Creek Nation.
-Vice-presidents were the high representatives of each of the five ‘civilized tribes’: William C. Rogers (Cherokee), William H. Murray (Chickasaw), Green McCurtain (Choctaw), John Brown (Seminole) and Charles N. Haskell (Creek).
+Vice-presidents were the high representatives of each of the five aforementioned tribes: William C. Rogers (Cherokee), William H. Murray (Chickasaw), Green McCurtain (Choctaw), John Brown (Seminole) and Charles N. Haskell (Creek).

 Having already laid the groundwork for their own state, Indian Territory representatives had a big influence in establishing Oklahoma.
 The constitution of Oklahoma, admitted as the 46th state in 1907, is based largely on that of Sequoyah.

 The tantalising concept of an ‘Indian’ state of the Union was recycled by alternate history writer Harry Turtledove, in whose novel ‘How Few Remain’ the Indian Territory enters the Confederate States of America as the Confederate State of Sequoyah.